MariaAma/DataVisualizationPowerBi_HRAnalytics/README.md

 The visualization provides insights into various aspects of HR analytics.
 Through interactive charts and graphs, viewers can explore patterns within the data and uncover actionable insights to optimize HR strategies.

+The "Salary Level" is arbitrarily defined based on the following thresholds:
+- If the salary is less than $70,000, it is categorized as "Low."
+- If the salary is between $70,000 and $120,000, it is categorized as "Median."
+- If the salary is $120,000 or higher, it is categorized as "High."

 ## Getting Started

 To view the visualization: